 Michael Moore to take on Trump on Broadway this summer

-In a Saturday, Jan.
-21, 2017 file photo, film director Michael Moore speaks to the crowd during the women's march rally, in Washington.
-Filmmaker and activist Moore will perform the one-man show "The Terms of My Surrender" at the Belasco Theatre on Broadway starting July 28, 2017, for 12 weeks.
+The Academy Award-winning director of "Bowling for Columbine" will perform the one-man show "The Terms of My Surrender" at the Belasco Theatre starting July 28 for 12 weeks.
+Moore on Monday promised a very topical show that has a subversive, urgent tone.

 Add your comments below